Get College Application Help Here! Check out our FAQs

+Get college application help here from us!
 We asked what your top college application questions were and many of you have similar concerns about how this whole process works.
 We hear you!
 Applying to college can be overwhelming, especially if you have no idea where to begin.
-You can start here!
+Don't worry, Get Schooled is a good place to start.
 We thought it would be helpful to round up your most commonly asked application questions and answer them for you.

 If you don’t see a response to a question you asked, don’t worry.
 Keep asking and we’ll make sure you get the answers you need!
 For now, let’s get into the most commonly asked college application questions thus far!